-Why you should wireframe with Mockflow
+Why should you wireframe with Mockflow?

-Mockflow is kind of a one-stop-shop for wireframing and web and mobile app development.
+Mockflow is kind of a one-stop shop for wireframing and web and mobile app development.
 Not only does this software have amazing tools and presets for fast wireframing, but it also has website building, banner design, collaboration tools, and a timeline manager.
 All of these extra features make sharing your wires a breeze and moving forward in the design process a lot smoother.

-Mockflow is especially great for beginners as their design presets save you the time it would take to create your own shapes and elements.
+Mockflow is especially great for beginners as their design presets to save you the time it would take to create your own shapes and elements.

-What are the drawbacks to using Mockflow
+What are the drawbacks to using Mockflow?

 The basic package is a bit limited and most users feel the need to upgrade to the paid package.
-Mockflow is pretty specific to wireframing and mockup creation so if you’re needing something for prototyping and user testing, you might be better off with a different software.
+Mockflow is pretty specific to wireframing and mockup creation so if you’re needing something for prototyping and user testing, you might be better off with different software.
 Users have also reported issues with the software lagging when they try to work with multiple pages.

 What people are saying about Mockflow